In the overview of DNA replication, what is the primary function ... | Study Prep in Pearson+

 C

-To synthesize a new DNA strand by adding deoxyribonucleotides to the 3′ end of a growing strand using a DNA template
+It synthesizes new DNA strands by adding nucleotides to the 3′ end using a template strand.

 D